Terry Crews & Ludacris To Topline Indie Drama ‘John Henry’

 Bridges can be heard in Global Road Entertainment’s Showdogs and his next feature, Ride, is expected to hit theaters later this summer.

-Crews is repped by UTA, 3Arts Entertainment, and Morris Yorn; Bridges by CAA; Velasquez by Gersh, 831 Entertainment and Bloom Hergott; Soria by David Dean Management and Pakula/King & Associates; Forbes by UTA and Grandview.
+Crews is repped by UTA, 3Arts Entertainment, and Morris Yorn; Bridges by CAA; Velasquez by Gersh, 831 Entertainment and Bloom Hergott; Soria by David Dean Management and Pakula/King & Associates; Forbes by UTA and Grandview; Alvarez by Buchwald and Shirley Grant Management.